hvopen/hvopen-website/_events/2018/2018-07-11-mad-science-fair.md

 type: meeting
 ---

-Every July we gather together in a special HVOpen event we call the Mad Science Fair.
+Every July we gather together in a special HV Open event we call the Mad Science Fair.
 People are encouraged to bring their hardware and software hacking projects in a show and tell forum.
 We'll have tables set up with power available.
 We kick off the evening with a short